schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 ## Description

+By now, you should have a good idea of who your character is.
+Now it is time to  ll in all the other details.  is is the bit where you describe the character’s appearance and personality, their past, goals, friends, enemies, and any other detail you think important or interesting.

 À présent, vous avez une bonne idée de qui est votre personnage.
 Il est temps de parfaire les détails.
 C'est le moment de décrire l'apparence et le caractère de ce personnage, son passé, ses buts, amis, ennemis et d'autres détails qui vous sembleront significatifs.

+> Dave takes a moment to note a few things about the Daredevil Explorer;
+Tennessee Smith is a mild-mannered professor of history, but in his spare time he travels into the wilderness in search of lost artefacts and treasure.
+Ruggedly handsome, he always seems to keep his cool, no matter how much danger he is in—and he tends to get into a lot of it!
+Nina’s description of the Alien Emissary is;
+Lumina is an important diplomat from the planet Jupiter, which is ruled by the Dread Lord Kang.
+Like all her kind, she has purple skin, a bald head, and delicate features.
+Lumina works for the Jupiter Underground, attempting to overthrow Dread Lord Kang.

 > David prend un moment pour prendre des notes sur son Explorateur Intrépide :
 >